freeCodeCamp/guide/src/pages/mathematics/counting/rule-of-sum/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Rule of sum.
+To say it simply, the Rule of Sum states that if we have A ways of doing something and B ways of doing another thing and we can not do both at the same time, then there are A + B ways to choose one of the actions.
+Basic counting principle.